HAVING NASAL SURGERY? BOOK DESCRIPTION

 - Are you considering nasal surgery, but would like to avoid becoming an empty nose syndrome patient?

 - Would you like to make sure you have explored all the alternatives before undergoing nasal surgery?

 - Have you already rolled the dice with nasal surgery, but lost?

 If you answered yes to any of the above, read on.
-Endorsed by well-known doctors familiar with ENS, Having Nasal Surgery? will show you how to:
+An award-winning book endorsed by top doctors familiar with ENS, Having Nasal Surgery? will show you how to:

 Avoid becoming an ENS patient.